aandreev0/extremesciencing/README.md

 We try to follow these methods ourselves and implement them in our teams

+Latest version can be found and forked on: https://github.com/aandreev0/extremesciencing

 ## Key elements
  * Agile: main goal is successful research, not following some sort of "best practices" list
  * Rapid: We aim to move swiftly through the project, figuring bottlenecks as soon as possible